interlay/interbtc-spec/interbtc-spec/docs/source/spec/treasury.rst

 burn
 ----

-During the :ref:`redeem-protocol`, users first lock and then "burn" (i.e. destroy) their PolkaBTC to receive BTC.
+During the :ref:`redeem-protocol`, users first lock and then "burn" (i.e. destroy) their interbtc to receive BTC.
 Users can only burn tokens once they are locked to prevent transaction ordering dependencies.
 This means a user first needs to move his tokens from the ``Balances`` to the ``LockedBalances`` mapping via the :ref:`lock` function.

 .. warning:: This function is only internally callable by the Redeem module.